Davidian36/NodeJS-challenge/README.md

 It consists of a public NGINX service which connects to a backend subscription microservice that stores the data into a mysql database and makes a request to a another backend microservice in order to send a notification via email.

-Once the Docker containers are built with the dependencies that will be listed below, you can run the service linking the containers with an Docker internal-bridge:
+Once the Docker containers are built with the dependencies that will be listed below, you can run the service linking the containers with a Docker internal-bridge:

   - $ sudo docker network create internal-bridge --driver bridge
   - $ sudo docker inspect internal-bridge